rpm-software-management/rpm/docs/manual/format_header.md

 The header structure is a generic key-value data store, supporting multiple data types and accessed via integer keys known as tags.

-The on-disk format of a header consists of three consequtive sections:
+The on-disk format of a header consists of three consecutive sections:
 - Intro
 - Index
 - Data